erikojavier/library-app/README.md

-Project: Library for The Odin Project.
+Project: Library assignment for The Odin Project.